andrelmbackman/push_swap/README.md

 500: 6084 - 7236
 100: 646 - 852

+If a == NULL; then return 0 (0 moves for A);

+find match depending on if i </> (b_size / 2), if no dst.. or always look for the smallest that is still larger, rotate it to the top of A. In some cases, the minimum number of moves requires inefficient rotations in stack A. For instance if it is closer to the bottom, but the one in stack B is closer to the top relatively speaking.
+The use of RR to match both to the top might be beneficial.

+1. find the closest above, use the index to calculate the moves.
+2. find the closest below, -||-
+3. Each of the above has two numbers, one for how many RA it would take, one for how many RRA it would take to get it to the top (or top->prev in case it is lower than the one being pushed to A).
+These can be matched however as long as the amount of rotations in A is <= the rotations in B. In some cases, the lowest might be to not rotate in the same direction at all.
+4. find the lowest amount of rotations to get both to the right position,
+5. ???
+6. Profit

 PA: (PB: longest increasing subsequence?)
 PA: look for subchunks instead of largest to smallest, this will grant easier search, more use of RR, RRR, SS? - look for (10) numbers? push, get them in order, rotate out